Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/uv/layout_workflow.rst

 you can put pieces off to the side while you arrange them.
 Also, each UV unwrap is its own linked set of coordinates.

-You can lay them on top of one another, and they will onionskin (the bottom one will show through the top one).
-To grab only one though, :kbd:`RMB` select one of the UV coordinates, and use :menuselection:`Select --> Linked UVs`, :kbd:`Ctrl-L` to select connected UVs, not box select because UVs from both will be selected.
+You can lay them on top of one another, and they will onion skin (the bottom one will show through the top one).
+To move only one though, :kbd:`RMB` select one of the UV coordinates, and use :menuselection:`Select --> Linked UVs`, :kbd:`Ctrl-L` to select connected UVs, not box select because UVs from both will be selected.